 A lovely, sad, elegiac film

-This lovely, sad, elegiac film reminds us of Cable Hogue in that it has the same feel of being past it, over the hill, in decline, and that feeling stinks.
+This lovely, sad, elegiac film reminds us of The Ballad of Cable Hogue in that it has the same feel of being past it, over the hill, in decline, and that feeling stinks.

 At the same time there’s a rejoicing in it, even if it’s an ersatz West that is being celebrated.
 As Steve McQueen’s brother Joe Don Baker tells him, “You’re just some kind of motel cowboy.”
 But that’s better than not being a cowboy at all.